 Assuming the tenures of products listed on the ASX and those proposed for the FTM do not change, the introduction of the FTM would not necessarily dilute trades on the ASX, as suggested by ERM Power and AGL Energy, as the risk management products serve different purposes.
-66 The proposed product suite for the FTM includes monthly, weekly, daily and dayahead products, which could assist participants around the margins when managing
+The proposed product suite for the FTM includes monthly, weekly, daily and dayahead products, which could assist participants around the margins when managing short-term price flexibility, when they are not fully hedged, or to supplement gas hedging if there is cheaper gas available.
+Further, as AEMO noted in their submission, the FTM could potentially support the longer term ASX products by providing participants an avenue to purchase shorter-term firming products to reduce the risk of entering these longer term contracts.
+However, there are currently no barriers preventing the ASX from listing shorter-

-63 ERM Power, Consultation paper submission, p.
+ERM Power, Consultation paper submission, p.
 3.

-64 AEMC 2017, Review of the Victorian declared wholesale gas market, Final report, 30 June 2017, Sydney, pp. 21-24.
+AEMC 2017, Review of the Victorian declared wholesale gas market, Final report, 30 June 2017, Sydney, pp. 21-24.

-65 AGL, consultation paper submission, p.
+AGL, consultation paper submission, p.
 2.

-66 Consultation paper submissions: AGL, p.
+Consultation paper submissions: AGL, p.
 3; ERM Power, p.
 3.

-short-term price flexibility, when they are not fully hedged, or to supplement gas hedging if there is cheaper gas available.
-Further, as AEMO noted in their submission, the FTM could potentially support the longer term ASX products by providing participants an avenue to purchase shorter-term firming products to reduce the risk of entering these longer term contracts.
-However, there are currently no barriers preventing the ASX from listing shorter-term products nor, under the proposed design, the FTM listing longer term products.
+term products nor, under the proposed design, the FTM listing longer term products.
 Additionally, some factors leading to the low levels of trade of ASX products could also limit the potential uptake of trading of FTM products.

 Similarly, the introduction of the FTM would not necessarily affect the trading of longer-term GSAs.
 In the Victorian market, a large proportion of GSAs are written from Longford and often tied to physical natural gas extraction and production processes.
 Discussions with stakeholders that sell GSAs suggested that gas producers rarely have an issue selling contracts.
 This suggests that the sellers of the GSAs tend to have a degree of power in contract negotiations favouring contracts which suit their preferences, such as take or pay conditions.
 Therefore, there may be little incentive for these parties to sell gas on to the FTM where the contractual terms may not be as favourable, when they have no issue selling their gas directly to participants through GSAs.
 However, as noted by a participant at the DWGM rule change workshop, there may be value for large industrials to purchase gas through a GSA and use the FTM to hedge risk around the take-or-pay conditions.
 At a workshop held on the rule change on 16 May 2019, a stakeholder suggested the take-or-pay penalty on GSAs had increased from 70 per cent to 80 per cent of the 'take' price over the past few years, and the ability for large industrials to use the FTM to on-sell this unused gas could be increasingly beneficial.
+Figures from the latest ACCC gas inquiry interim report suggest the take or pay level for retailers in Victoria was around 89 per cent.